Stono/Npmzor/README.md

 ```

 ## Release History
+  - 0.4.0 Huge bug fix, ETag is now checked when pulling from cache vs remote registry
   - 0.3.3 Fixed a bug where internel registry items didn't have an _id
   - 0.3.2 Added the ability get the /latest of a package
   - 0.3.1 Routing upgrades following use in my environment.